Last Update: 12/1/2018

 I have created this bit of documentation for those of you that are wanting more power and maybe cruising the Highways at modern speeds.
 Even perhaps cooling your trips with an Air Conditioner or perchance Electric Power Steering (EPS) like I have done.
 My suggestion for the best and perhaps most economical way is by installing a FORD 2.8 V6 engine in an Alpine.
 This documentation is in no way complete, but, a lot better than what I had to start with.

 The Ford 60 degree V6 engines referenced here were designed in Cologne Germany and became known as a Cologne engine.
-We will likewise be working with the 1974 & 78 Mustang II and other interchangeables such as the Pinto, Mercury Capri and Mercury BobCats and the 1983-85 Ranger/Bronco II’s and some Aerostars.
-The early 2.8’s are common with the 2.9, 3.0 & 4.0 V6’s except for one major characteristic, the Siamese exhaust ports.
+Just remember the The Cologne engine is all metric.
+We will likewise be working with the 1974 & 78 Mustang II and other interchangeables such as the Pinto, Mercury Capri and Mercury BobCats and the 1983-86 Ranger/Bronco II’s and some Aerostars.
+I have found some ‘79 &’80 Mustang & Mercury Capri also have engines, flywheels and maybe bellhousing that are acceptable for this conversion.
+The early 2.8’s are common with the other 60 degree 2.9 & 4.0’s except for one major characteristic, that being the Siamese exhaust ports on the 2.8’s.
 This design is said to be especially fitting for the Alpine conversion as an implant of the 2.8 V6 Power plant just because of the exhaust port design.